Hadiza Isma El-Rufai

 Hadiza Isma El-Rufai (born 21 June 1960) is a Nigerian writer (novelist), and wife to the former governor of Kaduna State, Mallam Nasir El-Rufai.
 She was the founder of Yasmin El-rufai Foundation (YELF), a non-profit literary organization.
+Her first novel is titled: "An Abundance of Scorpions".

 Biography

-El-Rufai was born Hadiza Isma in Kano, Nigeria, to Mohammed Musa Isma and Amina Iya Isma.
+El-Rufai was born Hadiza Ismail in Kano, Nigeria, to Mohammed Musa Ismail and Amina Ismail.
 Her father was a civil servant.

+Career

 She has a BSc and MSc in Architecture (1983) and an MBA (1992) from Ahmadu Bello University, Zaria, as well as a Masters in Creative Writing (2012) from Bath Spa University, United Kingdom.

 From there, she worked as a lecturer at the Department of Architecture at Kaduna Polytechnic, a few more years at the National Electric Power Authority, before working in private practice.

 She also speaks French language fluently.

 Family life

 In 1985, she married Mallam Nasir El-Rufai whom she met in 1976 at the School of Basic Studies, Ahmadu Bello University, Zaria.
 He later became the Minister of the FCT in Nigeria, and the Governor of Kaduna State.